Johann Andreas Schmeller: Biography

 He was also the compiler of the Carmina Burana (1847), which he named.
 Schmeller edited the Old High German Evangelienharmonie (1841); the Muspilli (1832); Lateinische Gedichte des 10. und 11.
 Jahrhunderts (1836); and Hadamar von Laber's Jagd (1850).
-His Cimbrisches Wörterbuch was edited by Bergmann in 1855.
+His Cimbrisches Wörterbuch was edited by Joseph Bergmann in 1855.

-Schmeller invented the schwa (Ə) for use as the reduced vowel at the end of some German words, and first used it in his 1820s works on the Bavarian dialects.
+Schmeller invented the schwa symbol (ə) for use as the reduced vowel at the end of some German words, and first used it in his 1820s works on the Bavarian dialects.